Cold Showers and Baths

 - 2. Start doing what I call the 'bellows' breath.
 This means you start taking deep breaths, in and out, as fast as you can.
 Doesn't matter if it's through your nose or your mouth, use both by all means, though nose-breathing is harder but thought to be better.
 At the same time, bend your knees slightly, so you can bounce up and down as you breathe.
-To generate a bit of energy as you do it, so do it fast and vigorously.
+To generate a bit of energy as you do the breathing, do it fast and vigorously.
 Anyone standing outside the bathroom should be able to hear you!
 This process generates Yang Qi and, if you continued it for long, it would be tiring.

 - 3. But you're not going to do it for long! - Because as you do it you turn the shower half-way to cold.
 (Personally, I think it's even better turned all the way to as cold as possible, but if you're reading this in winter and your cold water is near freezing, that might be a bit of a shock!
 So, beginners, turn it to cool, not cold.
 Later, be braver!)

 - 4. As you turn the temperature down, turn your back so the water plays directly onto the top of your spine, between your shoulders, just below your neck.
 You're aiming for the first of your thoracic vertebrae if you want to be exact but don't worry too much exactly where as long as it's at the top of your back.
 If you washed your hair, train the water first on the highest point on your scalp as you stand upright though I prefer to start with my upper back before going to my scalp.

 - 5. Keep doing the bellows breath, pumping away!